Star Trek: Strange New Worlds season 1: Viewership

 According to Whip Media, which tracks viewership data for the 19 million worldwide users of its TV Time app, Strange New Worlds was the second-most anticipated new series of May 2022 behind Disney+'s Obi-Wan Kenobi.
 Variety also named it one of the 40 most anticipated series of 2022.
 Whip Media ranked Strange New Worlds in the top 10 original streaming series for US viewership each week it was released except for the week of the premiere.
 Parrot Analytics determines audience "demand expressions" based on various data sources, and the company calculated that Strange New Worlds was the 26th-most in demand US streaming series for the week ending on May 6 (after the series premiered on May 5).
 It then saw a 92.4 percent rise in demand expression for the series, which moved up to third-most in demand the next week behind Netflix's Stranger Things and Disney+'s The Mandalorian.
 Parrot said the series was 35.1 times more in demand than the average US streaming series.
 It remained on Parrot's weekly top 10 list until the week after the finale's release, and debuted at fifth place on the company's monthly list, for May 2022, at 30.9 times more in demand than the average series.
 The only other Paramount+ series on the list for that month was the 9th-ranked second season of Picard.
 In August, Paramount+ said Strange New Worlds was the most-watched original Star Trek series on the service over its first 90 days, and the second-most watched original series in general for the service in the United Kingdom.

 Critical response

-The review aggregator website Rotten Tomatoes reported that 99% of 84 critics reviews were positive and the average rating was 8.10 out of 10.
-The website's critics consensus reads, "Strange New Worlds treks across familiar territory to refreshing effect, its episodic structure and soulful cast recapturing the sense of boundless discovery that defined the franchise's roots."
-Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 14 reviews, indicating "generally favorable" reviews.
-Critics reviews for the season commonly praised the cast, particularly Mount, as well as the throwback production design and episodic format.
+On review aggregator website Rotten Tomatoes, 98% of 84 critics reviews were positive and the average of rated reviews was 8.1 out of 10.
+The critics consensus reads, "Strange New Worlds treks across familiar territory to refreshing effect, its episodic structure and soulful cast recapturing the sense of boundless discovery that defined the franchise's roots."
+Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 14 reviews, indicating a "generally favorable" response.
+Critics commonly praised the cast, particularly Mount, as well as the throwback production design and episodic format.